codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 ![]({{site.baseurl}}/assets/custom/img/blog/2019-05-30-accessing-and-dumping-jenkins-credentials/008.png)

-Although most credentials are stored in `http://localhost:8080/credentials/` view, you can find additional secrets in:

-1. `http://localhost:8080/configure` - some plugins create password type fields in this view

-2. `http://localhost:8080/configureSecurity/` - look for stuff like AD credentials

 ### Grabbing credentials using a browser inspection tool

 By definition `System` credentials are not accessible from jobs, but we can decrypt them from the Jenkins UI.